Shamikhquraan/Reading-note/README.md

-## Introduction
+## Introduction:

 - ##  im Shamikh Power Engineer, programmer, Designer ,unshakable optimist dedicated to be the best version of me ,Collaborative at my zone and for sure Helpful.
-- ## what im here ! to move my self for a high level and be a good full stack develobar.
+### why im here ! to move my self for a high level and be a good full stack develobar.

-## Code 102 - Intro to Software Development :
+- ## Code 102 - Intro to Software Development :

  Name    |  The link
  --------|  --------